jonasnapoles/jonasnapoles/README.md

 📃 My background is in Web design, Front-end, and Back-end development.

-🌱 I am currently developing my skills on AWS, Python, Laravel and React.js.
+🌱 I am currently developing my skills on AWS, Python, Laravel Ecosystem.

-🔭 I am currently working on my portfolio.
+🔭 I am currently working on my portfolio [WorddSpress version](https://www.jonasnapoles.com/) and [Laravel version](https://www.my-laravel.jonasnapoles.com/).

 🏆 My aim is to become a Cloud Architect and Senior Developer in 4 years.